 In general the rules for a good QPCR assay:

 1. The amplicon should be as short as possible (60-70 bp is ideal, but should be shorter than 100bp).

 2. The Tm of the oligos should be around 60C, while the Tm of the probe 10C higher.

 3. The distance between the the oligo and the probe should be as small as possible for a better exonuclease activity of the Taq polymerase.

 4. The GC content of the two oligos should be as close as possible.

 5. The number of GC bases in the last five nucleotides on the 3′ ends of the two primers should be identical (if possible).

 6. Select for oligo sets with week internal bonds (less than four H bonds in the same conformation).

 7. Avoid primer dimers that could produce artefacts due to the 3′ elongation of one of the primers.
 The same for internal conformations.
+Test it on the IDT webpage here.
 See below: